charlesvill/ObsidianVault/ObsidianVault/Full Stack Dev/Javascript/Intermediate Javascript.md

 - how to view page on live server through npm
 - rough guideline of the things needed to set up the webpack module bundling... don't be a dick.
+	- when compiling, if a webpack.config.js is present, the `webpack` command will pick it by default